 Mental health in the African LGBTQ+ community should not be ignored

-This article was written in collaboration with Sociétés Inclusives to bring awareness about mental health issues in the LGBTQ+ community.
+In collaboration with Sociétés Inclusives to bring awareness about mental health issues in the LGBTQ+ community in Africa.

 Talking about mental health should never be a choice especially to LGBTQ+ community in Africa.
 The frustration and struggles LGBTQ+ people face in their life expose them to be vulnerable when it comes to mental illness.
 The studies has demonstrated that LGBTQ+ community are luckily to have problems with mental health.
 This study conducted in the western, is also related to African LGBTQ+ community.
 Hence, probably even worse than it may be reported.
 Having laws that are hostile to LGBTQ+ strengthen the belief that LGBTQ+ is a crime, unnatural and the belief that one can change to become “Normal”.
 The solution is to become heterosexual at all cost.